anmolmainali/SSSIHL_ROADSHOWW/README.md

     ![Screenshot 2024-12-13 141933](https://github.com/user-attachments/assets/b71adc0e-cf6d-4436-83ab-c18b580add44)

-* Once CTS is complete, the next step is routing.
-This is where the tool connects all the cells using metal layers, creating the physical interconnections that make up the logic and clock paths of the design.We do this by running the following code:
+* Once CTS was completed, the next step was routing.
+This was where the tool connected all the cells using metal layers, creating the physical interconnections that make up the logic and clock paths of the design.We did this by running the following code:
  ```
 run_route
 ```